freeCodeCamp/freeCodeCamp/guide/english/blockchain/smart-contracts/index.md

 When an account receives money it can automatically distribute it to others.
 This is entirely transparent so all the nodes(miners) can see what logic is being executed.

+A smart contract can be 'embedded' or 'layered' with a transaction.
+Smart contracts commonly require a small transaction for them to be inititally created.

 ## Blockchain Technologies

-Two of the most common technologies used are :
+Two of the most common technologies used for smart contracts are :
 - Ethereum
 - Hyperledger

+However, many Blockchain projects are emerging with their own smart contracts more recently.